tomtom-international/kotlin-tools/README.md

 ## Release notes

+### 1.7.2

+* Fixed documentation on logging sync instead of async by default.
+No functional change.

 ### 1.7.1

 * Remove use of reflection on the critical path of creating a `Tracer` object by removing the use of